geekworldtour/birdnet-go/internal/logging/README.md

 ### 2. Service-Specific Logger

-Most modules should create their own dedicated logger:
+Most modules should create their own dedicated logger using `ForService()`:

 ```go
 package myservice